ppanta/Excel-to-PDF-Or-Word-Report-Generator/README.md

 This program is written in VB Dot Net.

-(1) Point the input filename from the interface
+(1) Point the input filename from the interface.
 (2) Locate the output directory where you want to generate the report files.
 (3) Select the options (PDF and/or MS Word) in the interface.
     The option specifies which type of report we are going to generate.